Pages

 My Review:

 My Men is definitely not a run of the mill crime novel.
 It is written in a dense literary prose style and is darkly poetic, occasionally chaotic, and at times almost takes the form of a stream of consciousness.
-The unfocused style suits the depiction of a confused protagonist sliding into madness, but I would imaging it’s a very polarising read.
+The unfocused style suits the depiction of a confused protagonist sliding into madness, but I would imagine this will be a very polarising read.
 I’m

 glad I stuck with it to the end, but I know it won’t be to everyone’s taste.
 Some readers may find the style too monotonous despite the beauty of the prose, and the tale too unremittingly bleak.